cukamalu/Math-Notes/README.md

 # Math Notes

-Some math notes based on the Illistrative Mathmatics based on lessons and desmos in class.
+Some math notes based on the Illistrative Mathmatics currculim.

 -------------------